 Beyond the clinic's doors, take in the full range of Costa Rica's outdoor adventures.
 Go whitewater rafting, zip line through the rainforest canopy, and hike some of the most breathtaking trails on the planet.
 In just 20 days, get a world of experience that no classroom can offer.

 |June 24 - July 13||HS||20 days||$5,480||Available|

 Broadreach combines your thirst for fun and adventure with tangible skill development, real-world educational opportunities and a genuine commitment to service.
-While on program, you’ll earn internationally recognized certifications and documented community service hours.
+While on program, you’ll earn internationally recognized certifications and documented community service hours and even college credits.
 It’s what we call “Earn & Learn,” and it’s what you’ll take home as evidence of your many accomplishments.

 Costa Rica Medicine and Eco Adventures offers 3 health science credits through Lesley University.
 Additionally, students earn 25 hours of documented community service and may pursue 2 certifications.

-This 12-day service intensive program immerses students in the world of medicine as they volunteer at a nonprofit clinic.
+This 21-day service intensive program immerses students in the world of medicine as they volunteer at a nonprofit clinic.
 To experience both the clinical and health education aspects of community medicine in Costa Rica, students will teach nutrition and hygiene at a soup kitchen, observe clinical interactions with professional medical staff, chart patients’ vital signs, establish medical record systems, work in a pharmacy and assist psychologists.
 Students also take a whole foods processing workshop, dive into traditional medicine studies and earn certifications in CPR and First Aid.